ADSP22-WhyDoesNoOneCycleHere/Safety-Assessment/README.md

 To specify the areas scores should be calculated for, change [areas.json](src/app/areas.json).
 Note: Score calculation will only work for areas included in the SimRa dataset.
 To make sure that the areas you want are included check the [dashboard](https://simra-project.github.io/dashboard/).

+*For security reasons the download is protected by a password.
+To gain access message [@tobiasengelbrecht](https://github.com/tobiasengelbrecht) or [@vDawgg](https://github.com/vDawgg).

 ## Startup using [docker-compose](https://docs.docker.com/compose/):
 ```